Breaking a Lease in Pittsburgh, Pennsylvania- Know the Laws

 • Cutting off amenities that were previously offered in the lease agreement.

-• Removing personal belongings from the property.
+• Removing personal belongings from the rental unit.

 • Unlawfully changing the locks.

-• Not providing proper notice.
+• Not providing proper warning.

 • Illegally entering the rental property.